genropy/genropy_saved/docs/genro/database/introduction.rst

 	.. image:: myproject2.png

-	In the next section we'll see all the details of a project's subfolders.
+	In the next section we'll see all the details of the project's subfolders.

 	.. _genro-project-structure: